Hema-hv95/Speaker_Adaptation_Children/Gumball_Machines/GM_Overview.md

 - 5 with 60 percent blue gumballs/40 percent orange gumballs
 - 5 with 80 percent blue gumballs/20 percent orange gumballs

-All ratios except 0 and 100 have 5 versions each, where the blue gumballs are concentrated
+All the ratios apart from 0 and 100 have their own folders as the ratios 20, 40, 60 and 80 have 5 versions each in differing spatial arrangements.
+The blue gumballs are concentrated
 - to the left: "-left"
 - to the right: "-right"
 - to the top: "-up"